SmashedFrenzy16/pytoolsuite/README.md

 ## General Notes:

-Please refer to the [releases](https://github.com/SmashedFrenzy16/pytoolsuite/releases) to see which version to get!
+Please refer to the [releases](https://github.com/SmashedFrenzy16/pytoolsuite/releases) page to see which version to get!